Security management in Azure

 We recommend three primary configurations for a hardened workstation.
 The biggest differentiators between them are cost, usability, and accessibility, while maintaining a similar security profile across all options.
 The following table provides a short analysis of the benefits and risks to each.
 (Note that "corporate PC" refers to a standard desktop PC configuration that would be deployed for all domain users, regardless of roles.)

-It is important that the hardened workstation is the host and not the guest, with nothing between the host operating system and the hardware.
-Following the “clean source principle” (also known as “secure origin”) means that the host should be the most hardened.
-Otherwise, the hardened workstation (guest) is subject to attacks on the system on which it is hosted.
+It's important that the hardened workstation is the host and not the guest, with nothing between the host operating system and the hardware.
+Following the "clean source principle" (also known as "secure origin") means that the host should be the most hardened.
+Otherwise, the hardened workstation (guest) is subject to attacks on the system on which it's hosted.

 You can further segregate administrative functions through dedicated system images for each hardened workstation that have only the tools and permissions needed for managing select Azure and cloud applications, with specific local AD DS GPOs for the necessary tasks.